jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Text cursor - Turn on text cursor indicator (pink, 1/4 size)
 - (maybe - Display - Show animations in Windows - off? - that is already set above with greater granularity)
 - (maybe - Display -> make text bigger to around 105%)
-- night light settings - from 21 to 7, 50%
+- Visual effects -> Always show scrollbars -> on?

 ### System - settings

 1. Go to Windows Settings -> System

-- Power mode - set to "Best performance"
+- Power mode - set to "Best performance"/"Ultimate performance"
 - Power & Sleep - set all to Never - but set the screen to turn off after 45 minutes
 - Multitasking
     * snap windows -> on (plus all related checkboxes)